syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Layout-Management.md

 ### Improving performance

-The performance of most of the Essential Diagram Layout Managers is now improved to a great extent.
+The performance of most of the Essential® Diagram Layout Managers is now improved to a great extent.
 The time taken for laying out a diagram, using a Layout Manager can now be reduced by setting the ImprovePerformance property to _true_.